adarkclassroom/adarkclassroom.github.io/README.md

 A Dark Classroom
 ===========
-> "head pounding. blurry vision. awake, though unconsciousness might have been better."
+> "head pounding. vision blurry. awake, though unconsciousness might have been better."

 a school version of the browser game 'a dark room'.